fengxiong001/eQTL_Analysis_for_Rice_RIL_population/README.md

 - flag_leaf_trans_005_permutations_all.txt（ Compare to the “flag_leaf005.trans.nominal.hits.txt.gz”,this file has an additional column that gives the estimated false discovery rate (FDR) for each eTrait by 100 permutations.）
 ### Manhattan plot of OsAffx.30643.1.S1_at
 ![图片名称](https://github.com/ziongfen/protocol/blob/main/graphs/Manhattan_plot_of_OsAffx.30643.1.S1_at.png)
+# License
+It is a free and open source software, licensed under (choose a license from the suggested list: GPLv3, MIT, or CC BY 4.0).